The Portal for ArcGIS 10.8.1 setup is designed to detect and upgrade an existing installation of Portal for ArcGIS.

 If you receive this error when creating the initial administrator account, information in the portal logs can help you resolve the issue.
 Often, this error may occur if network connectivity was temporarily lost when creating the account.
 To access the logs, browse to the logs directory and open the most recent log file (for example, C:\arcgisportal\logs\<machine name>\portal\portal-20141201.095803-8596-0.0.log).
 If necessary, you can share this information with Esri Support.

-If you were upgrading from 10.3.1 and had Survey123 for ArcGIS or Collector for ArcGIS configured with your portal, you will need to contact Esri Support to continue the upgrade.
+If you were upgrading from 10.3.1 and had ArcGIS Survey123 or ArcGIS Collector configured with your portal, contact Esri Support to continue the upgrade.

 If you are reverting to your previous deployment, before you revert to the earlier version, copy all log files to aid in troubleshooting your support incident.
 (To access the logs, browse to the logs directory (for example, C:\arcgisportal\logs\).